XLOOKUP with boolean OR logic

 =XLOOKUP(1,(data[Color]="red")+(data[Color]="pink"),data)

-The lookup value is provided as 1, for reasons that become clear below.
-For the lookup array, we use an expression based on boolean logic:
+The lookup_value is provided as 1, for reasons that become clear below.
+For the lookup_array, we use an expression based on Boolean logic:

 (data[Color]="red")+(data[Color]="pink")

-In the world of boolean Algebra, AND logic corresponds to multiplication (*), and OR logic corresponds to addition (+).
+In the world of Boolean algebra, AND logic corresponds to multiplication (*), and OR logic corresponds to addition (+).
 Because we want OR logic, we use addition in this case.
 Notice Excel is not case-sensitive, so we don't need to capitalize the colors.

 After the expression is evaluated, we have two arrays of TRUE and FALSE values like this:

-{FALSE;FALSE;TRUE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE}+ {FALSE;FALSE;FALSE;FALSE;TRUE;FALSE;FALSE;FALSE;FALSE;TRUE}
+{FALSE;FALSE;TRUE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE}+

 Notice, in the first array, TRUE values correspond to "red".
 In the second array, TRUE values correspond to "pink".